 Our product candidates are in the early stages of development.
-We currently have an ongoing Phase 2 trial to evaluate VTX002 in UC patients and we intend to initiate Phase 2 trials for VTX958 for psoriasis, psoriatic arthritis and Crohn's disease in the fourth quarter of 2022 and a Phase 2 trial for VTX2735 for CAPS in the fourth quarter of 2022.
-We also plan to initiate a Phase 1 trial for VTX3232 in healthy volunteers in the first quarter of 2023.
+As of March 31, 2023, we are actively enrolling three distinct Phase 2 trials with VTX958 for patients with moderate to severe plaque psoriasis, active psoriatic arthritis and moderately to severely active Crohn's disease.
+In addition, we initiated a Phase 2 trial with VTX002 in the fourth quarter of 2021 in patients with moderately to severely active ulcerative colitis.
+We also initiated a Phase 2 proof-of-concept trial for VTX2735 in cryopyrin-associated periodic syndromes (CAPS) patients in the first quarter of 2023 and continue to evaluate additional indications for clinical development.
+Furthermore, we plan to initiate a Phase 1 trial of VTX3232, our lead CNS-penetrant NLRP3 inhibitor, in healthy volunteers in the first half of 2023.
 Success in early clinical trials does not ensure that large-scale clinical trials will be successful nor does it predict final results.
-In addition, we will not be able to treat patients if we cannot manufacture a sufficient quantity of VTX958, VTX002, VTX2735 or other product candidates that meets our minimum specifications.
+In addition, we will not be able to treat patients if we cannot manufacture a sufficient quantity of VTX958, VTX002, VTX2735, VTX3232 or other product candidates that meets our minimum specifications.
 In addition, VTX958, VTX002 and VTX2735 have only been tested in a small number of trial subjects.
 Results from these clinical trials may not necessarily be indicative of the safety and tolerability or efficacy of VTX958, VTX002 and VTX2735 as we expand into larger clinical trials.
 As noted above, to the extent the FDA considers any of our product candidates to share the same mechanism of action as other drug products with known safety concerns that warrant black box warnings, the FDA may require black box warnings for our product candidates, which would limit the market acceptance of our product candidates and negatively impact the future commercial prospects of our product candidates, if approved.